Aaronlimzf/-INF2008-Machine-Learning-LAB-P4-Group-14/README.md

 ---

 ## Expected Impact
-By implementing this **AI-driven Telegram waste classification system**, we aim to:
+By implementing this **Telegram waste classification system**, we aim to:

 ✔ **Reduce improper waste disposal** and improve **recycling accuracy**.
 ✔ Provide a **convenient tool** for Singapore residents to make **informed recycling decisions**.